kiorky/openstack-salt-states/README.rst

 ------------
 - Mysql to store databases
 - Rabbitmq for the queuing system
-- Cinder/Switch with Ceph backend for the obs / rbd system
+- Cinder/Swift with Ceph backend for the obs / rbd system

 Architecture
 -----------------
 States
 +++++++++++++++++++++

-Backend sStates
+Backend states
 ****************
-Some states were made to leverage the initialisation are related technologies were openstack is configured upon
+Some states were made to leverage the initialisation of related tools & databases which openstack will use

 Rabbitmq
 ~~~~~~~~~~